captain-exoplanet/misttborn/misttbornplotter.md

 DEPENDENCIES & REQUIRED PACKAGES:

-- Same packages required by MISTTBORN
+- Same packages required by MISTTBORN.
 - [corner](https://corner.readthedocs.io/en/latest/) if corner plots are to be made with the --corner command-line flag.
 - [uncertainties](https://pythonhosted.org/uncertainties/) if the code is to calculate the absolute planetary parameters.
+- Using the --makereport keyword requires a working PDFLaTeX installation.

 SHORT INSTRUCTIONS: